 NVMalloc only updates memory block headers when the block is the start of a memory region that is being allocated or when the block is freed by the application.
-The pointer and timestamp required for adding the block to the don't-allocate list are added in the same cache-line write as the header update.
+The pointer and timestamp required for adding the block to the don't-allocate list are added in the same cache-line write as the header update (they are part of the header).
 As a result, NVMalloc guarantees that it will write each location at most twice per T seconds.